 What Does the USCIS Say?

-Here is an example of a situation that may be accepted by the USCIS:
+Here is an example of a situation that may be accepted by USCIS under the current rules:

 Here is an example of a situation that would encounter difficulty: